RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/management-monitoring-and-automation/mma-labs/mma-lab-3.md

 ## Takeaways
+Athena is an interactive query service that makes it easy to analyze data in Amazon S3 by using standard SQL.
+Meaning that all the log data were in a database and you could use structured query language (SQL) queries to search for the log entries that you are most interested in.

 Useful for CloudTrail API Reference.
 It provides descriptions of actions, data types, common parameters, and common errors for CloudTrail https://docs.aws.amazon.com/cli/latest/reference/cloudtrail/